Why are we talking to you?

 - Understands and evaluates the capabilities of individuals based on the skills they’ve developed through all sources (experience, formal and informal training).

-- It is outcome-focused so aligns with the needs of employers seeking to hire talent that can produce the outputs that they need, regardless of their educational journey
+- Is outcome-focused, aligning with the needs of employers seeking to hire talent that can produce the outputs required, regardless of their educational journey.

 - Promotes life-long learning to remain current in the ever changing digital space, driving continuous innovation and achieving competitive advantage.